 Many inline blenders can use a wild stream, whereby one stream can run uncontrolled and the others are throttled to maintain the ratio.
-With crude blending, this is never feasible because this method requires that the pump pressure on the slave streams be greater than that on the wild stream.
-Therefore, the control system must balance each stream and does so by throttling each stream up and down respective to each other, paying close attention to not starve the downstream process.
+However, with crude blending, this is never feasible because this method requires that the pump pressure on the slave streams be greater than that on the wild stream.
+Therefore, the control system must balance each stream by throttling each stream up and down respective to each other, paying close attention to not starve the downstream process.

-The flow rate of the jet mix loop and the design of the injection nozzle are not something to be trivialized.
-Therefore, any inline blender should be using Computational Fluid Dynamics (CFD) to prove homogenization as shown in Figure 7.
+The flow rate of the jet mix loop and the design of the injection nozzle is not something to be trivialized.
+Therefore, any inline blender should be using Computational Fluid Dynamics (CFD) to prove homogenization, as shown in Figure 7.

 Sampling and analysis

-The above-mentioned homogenization becomes critical for the analysis (feedback) portion of the inline blender.
+The homogenization, as mentioned above, becomes critical for the analysis (feedback) portion of the inline blender.
 Table 1 shows crude characteristics and their methods of analysis for a two-crude blending system.

-Once the mechanics are properly designed, and the proper instrumentation is selected, the control system completes the inline blender.
-The control must first do no harm to the downstream process.
-Shutting off flow to a CDU will cause big problems.
+Once the mechanics are correctly designed, and the proper instrumentation is selected, the control system completes the inline blender.
+The control must first not harm the downstream process.
+For example, shutting off flow to a CDU will cause big problems.

-A properly designed system will control the ratio of the blend without affecting the overall flow of the system.
+A properly designed system will control the blend ratio without affecting the overall flow of the system.
 It will do this by PID algorithms coupled with gains to allow for differences in feed pressure and limits on valve closure.
-In our process, speed is not of the essence, and in fact, is a disruptor.
-Changes to the stream ratio must be performed without rushing to eliminate any potential to disrupt the downstream process.
+However, in our process, speed is not of the essence and is a disruptor.
+Therefore, the system must change the stream ratio without rushing to eliminate any potential to disrupt the downstream process.

 An inline blend control system should include an optimizer that can consider each parameter to minimize giveaways and increase efficiency.
-Given the feedstocks, it may not be possible to fully optimize all the parameters.
+Of course, given the feedstocks, it may not be possible to optimize all the parameters fully.
 But a control system can be deployed that comes close.

 This blog discussed the characteristics of crude oil that are important for a crude blending system.
-Crude blending economics was illustrated by blending four light to heavy crudes and low to high sulfur contents.
-The tangible profit either for transfer or refinery was optimized using a nonlinear regression method.
+We illustrated the crude blending economics by blending four light to heavy crudes and low to high sulfur contents.
+The tangible profit, either for transfer or refinery, was optimized using a nonlinear regression method.

-- “The Economics of Process Analysis”, G. Shahnovsky, A. Kiegel, R. McMurry, Hydrocarbon Engineering, Feb 2017
+- “The Economics of Process Analysis,” G. Shahnovsky, A. Kriegel, R. McMurry, Hydrocarbon Engineering, Feb 2017

 Dr. Suresh S Agrawal, CEO, Offsite Management Systems LLC